 The bill, H.B.
-No. 297, aims to eliminate certain state-required end-of-course assessment instruments that are not mandated by federal law, as well as to remove graduation requirements based on satisfactory performance on specific end-of-course assessments.
-Key amendments include changes to the Education Code, specifically in Section 28.0211(a-8), which now allows school districts to provide supplemental instruction in a maximum of two subject areas per school year, prioritizing mathematics and reading or Algebra I. Additionally, Section 39.023 has been amended to limit the end-of-course assessments to Algebra I, biology, and English I, while removing the requirements for English II and United States history assessments.
+No. 297, aims to eliminate certain state-required end-of-course assessment instruments that are not mandated by federal law, as well as to remove graduation requirements based on satisfactory performance on these assessments.
+Specifically, it amends the Education Code to limit the number of subject areas for which school districts must provide supplemental instruction to students, prioritizing mathematics and reading.
+The bill also modifies the list of end-of-course assessments, retaining only those for Algebra I, biology, and English I, while removing English II and United States history from the required assessments.

 Statutes affected: